 - Is there ever a time when you wanted them to demonstrate something, but they only discussed it?

-Many questions have multiple layers which can sometimes lead participants to answer part of the question and forget to answer the rest.
+Many questions have multiple layers which can sometimes lead contributors to answer part of the question and forget to answer the rest.
 A pilot test will quickly identify any tasks or questions that may need to be broken up.

 Here’s what to look for: